artcoholic/akar-icons-fonts/README.md

 <i class="ai-heart"></i>
 ```

-Explore all of our icons at [akaricons.com](https://akaricons.com).
+See the complete list of all our icons at [akaricons.com](https://akaricons.com).

 ## Related Projects
 * [akar-icons](https://github.com/artcoholic/akar-icons) - Akar icons as React components.